E-commerce

 B2B pipeline | signed quotes or won opportunities | qualified leads or opportunities |

-Sessions, users, intent
+Sessions, users, intention

 Cohort analysis